 - The scrum master should demonstrate an understanding of product planning in an empirical environment

-- Help in arranging Product Backlog items that will maximise value
+- Help in arranging Product Backlog items that will maximize value

 - Demonstrate mastery of agility